eltoroit/LDS_Interview/interview.md

 **READER:**	That makes sense, but in the first code you had a getCallback() function.
 What was that for?
 **EL TORO:**	If you do not use $A.getCallback(), any attempt to access private attributes of your component results in access check failures.
 **READER:**	Can you explain how to delete a record?
-**EL TORO:**	This is quite simple, to delete a record, you just execute this code…
+**EL TORO:**	This is quite simple, to delete a record, you just execute this code...

 ({
 	handleDeleteRecord: function(component, event, helper) {